Professor of Public Law

 Editor Biobank Perspectives

 Anna-Sara Lind joined CRB in September 2011 to work with the legal aspects of research conducted on human tissue samples within BBMRI.se and BBMRI-LPC.
-Anna-Sara Lind is Associate Professor of Public Law and Senior Lecturer at the Department of Law at Uppsala University and is tied part-time to CRB.
+Anna-Sara Lind is Professor of Public Law at the Department of Law at Uppsala University and is tied part-time to CRB.
+Her research focuses on public law, EU law and fundamental rights and on how EU law and international law interacts in the fields of Medical law and welfare state law in a complex constitutional reality.

 She is editor of our newsletter Biobank Perspectives: Current issues in ethics and law.